docker-mailserver/docker-mailserver/docs/content/config/advanced/full-text-search.md

     **Support Status**

-    The support for Solr is entirely community-driven.
-The build scripts for DMS currently install the `dovecot-solr` package to help users of Solr; the package will be removed, though, in case DMS encounters problems with it (especially when building for `arm64`).
-Bug reports for Solr are not accepted unless they concern the documentation and if they follow up with a pull request to fix the issue.
+    Support for Solr is entirely community-driven.
+The build scripts for DMS currently install the `dovecot-solr` package to help users of Solr; the package may be removed if DMS encounters problems with it (especially when building for `arm64`).
+Bug reports for Solr are not accepted unless they concern the documentation and are accompanied by a pull request to fix the issue.

     **Setup**